jbellue/elektu/README.md

 * I was bored
 * No need to install anything, that's better, probably?
 * 0% tracking (I'm not implying chwazi does anything naughty.
-But here I can guarantee nothing evil goes on)
+But here I know nothing evil goes on)
+* I wanted the possibility to give a random number to each person
 * why not?

 ---